 James Hughes, First Solar CEO, talks about the company's strategic partnership with Southern Company, as competition in renewable energy heats up and prices lower.
 Also Hughes explains why he thinks the investment tax credit is a restraint on the renewable energy industry. » Read More

-Check out which companies are making headlines after the bell Tuesday: HP, Lending Club, DreamWorks & more.
+Check out the companies making headlines after the bell Tuesday: Tesla, HP, Adobe and more.

 Some of the names on the move ahead of the open.